umbraco/UmbracoDocs/umbraco-cloud/troubleshooting/deployments/path-too-long-exception.md

 3. Find the files in the Media section in the Umbraco backoffice.
 4. Remove the media files from the backoffice.
    * Make sure to note down where the media item is being used in the content
-6. Change the names of the media files giving them a name less than 80 characters.
+6. Change the names of the media files giving them a name shorter than 80 characters.
 7. Re-upload the renamed file to the Media section in the backoffice.

 Once re-added in the backoffice, make sure to add the media back in the content where it was used.